maubanel/UE5-CPP-Functions-Templates-Classes/README.md

 <!-- OVERVIEW -->
-This walk through follows up on [UE5-CPP-Overview](https://github.com/maubanel/UE5-CPP-Overview) where we cover the equivalent nodes for the **C++** syntax learned for **Blueprints** in **Unreal**.
+This walk through follows up on [UE5-Blueprint-Overview](https://github.com/maubanel/UE5-BP-Overview/tree/main).
+Now we will look at Functions, Templates and Classes in vanilla C++, in Blueprints Native, and in C++ Unreal Classes.

-This is a very quick overview of the foundation of the visual Blueprint scripting language in Unreal Engine 5.
-It will cover basic data types, type safety, order of operations, if statements, switch statements, while loops, for loops and scope.
+The implementations are different and have different pros and cons.
+This will explore these three concepts in all three contexts.

 * Tested on Unreal Engine 5.2